ArtHitParade

 The Onement series symbolizing the creation of the world includes only six paintings made from 1948 to 1953.
 The monochromatic surface is the result of a careful application of additional layers of paint as Rothko was doing.
 The only element of picture is a thin vertical central strip named the zip which shows that the homogeneity of the universe is an illusion.

 In 1957, Newman suffers his first heart attack which generates a mystical crisis on the abandonment of man facing mortality.
 Despite his atheism, he takes his inspiration in the Calvary of Christ.
 The color is replaced by a deep black occupying the entire surface excepted some vertical strips of raw canvas.
-He finished the series of Stations in 1966.
+He finished the cycle of fourteen Stations of the Cross in 1966.

 Newman's psychological crisis worsens with the sudden death of his younger brother in 1961.
 Black Fire I, in the same technique as the Stations, manages to express in a single canvas the whole existential tragedy.
 The growth of the black area from left to right is blocked by a vertical zip.
 The right side is not painted.